ECA Music Program

 Lesson Times and Availability

 We are thrilled to be able to offer lessons to students during the school day.
-We believe this is beneficial to the student’s families and our music teachers work closely with school staff to ensure that students are receiving lessons during an acceptable time.
+We believe this is beneficial to the student’s families and schedules.
+Our music teachers work closely with school staff to ensure that students are receiving lessons during an acceptable time.
 Due to our high volume of music students and teacher availability, we are not always able to meet specific requests for lesson times.
 Music teachers adhere to the following guidelines for teaching lessons during the school day:

 • Students may only be removed from class during reading if they are receiving an A or B average in class.